External communications to news media regarding the University are subject to the principles and protocols outlined below.

 This policy is not intended to restrict faculty or staff from expressing opinions or providing information as private citizens to media representatives.

-The Director of the Office of Communications and Marketing, or a designee appointed by that director or by the University President, is the official University spokesperson.
+The Chief Communications Officer, or a designee appointed by that director or by the University President, is the official University spokesperson.
 Direct all media inquiries pertaining to University-related issues to the Office of Communications and Marketing, with limited exceptions as noted below.

 University press releases and announcements, including press conferences, must be approved and coordinated by Communications and Marketing.